mike-c2/odin-calculator/README.md

 &#215;: Multiplication, its use is obvious, just mentioning that it uses the '*' key.

 +/-: Flips the number from positive to negative and vice-versa.
-Uses the '!' key ('-' was already taken for the division key).
+Uses the '!' key ('-' was already taken for the subtraction key).